 We leased 13 aircraft and three spare engines to Viação Aerea de São Paulo, or VASP, a Brazilian airline.
 In 1992, VASP defaulted on its lease obligations and we commenced litigation against VASP to repossess our aircraft.
 In 1992, we obtained a preliminary injunction for the repossession and export of 13 aircraft and three spare engines from VASP.
 We repossessed and exported the aircraft and engines in 1992.
 VASP appealed this decision.
 In 1996, the High Court of the State of Sao Paulo ruled in favor of VASP on its appeal.
 We were instructed to return the aircraft and engines to VASP for lease under the terms of the original lease agreements.
 The High Court also granted VASP the right to seek damages in lieu of the return of the aircraft and engines.
 Since 1996 we have pursued this case in the Brazilian courts through various motions and appeals.
-On March 1, 2006, the Superior Court of Justice dismissed our most recent appeal and on April 5, 2006 a special panel of the Superior Court of Justice vorting of Justice decision.
-On May 15, 2006 we appealed this decision to the Federal Supreme Court.
+On March 1, 2006, the Superior Court of Justice dismissed our most recent appeal and on April 5, 2006 a special panel of the Superior Court of Justice confirmed the Supreme Court.
 In September 2009 the Federal Supreme Court of Justice presiding over the case ordered an opinion on our appeal from the office of the Attorney General.
 This opinion was provided in October 2009.
 The Attorney General recommends that the extraordinary appeal should be accepted for trial and that the case would be subjected to a new judgment, before the Superior Court of Justice.
 The Federal Supreme Court is not bound by the opinion of the Attorney General.
 However, our external legal counsel informed us that it would be normal practice to take this opinion into consideration.
 There are no assurances though whether the Federal Supreme court would rule in accordance with the Attorney General opinion or, if it did, what the outcome of the judgment of the Superior Court of Justice would be.

 On February 23, 2006, VASP commenced a procedure for the calculation of the award for damages and since then both we and VASP have appointed experts to assist the court in calculating damages.
-Our external legal counsel has advised us that even if we lose on the merits, they do not believe that VASP will be able to demonstrate any damages.
+Our external legal coursel has advised us that even if we lose on the merits, they do not believe that VASP will be able to demonstrate any damages.
 We continue to actively pursue all courses of action that may be available to us and intend to defend our position vigorously.

 In July 2006, we commenced a claim for damages in the English courts against VASP based on the damages we incurred as a result of the default by VASP under seven lease obligations where the leases were governed by English law.
 VASP was served process in Brazil in October 2007 and in response has filed an application to challenge the jurisdiction of the English court which we will oppose.
 VASP has applied to the Court to adjourn the date for the hearing of its application to challenge the jurisdiction of the English Court pending the sale of some of its assets in Brazil.
 We have opposed this application and by an order dated March 6, 2008 the English court dismissed VASP's applications.
 In September 2008, the bankruptcy court in Brazil ordered the bankruptcy of VASP.
 VASP has appealed this decision.
 In December 2008, we filed with the English court an application for default judgment for loss of profits plus accrued interest under seven lease agreements.
-On March 16, 2009 we obtained a default judgment in which we have been awarded a claim of approximately \$40.0 million for loss of profit plus accrued interest under seven lease agreements.
 In order to obtain this award, we will need to begin enforcement proceedings in Brazil against VASP, which is currently in bankruptcy.
 We cannot assure you as to the outcome of this claim.